Don’t let poor firewall configuration bring your business down. Protect your data with a strong defence.

 Firewall best practices

 Firewall configuration best practices include using internal firewalls in addition to your perimeter firewall.
-Your perimeter firewall only protects your systems from attacks or malicious activity, that originates from the outside.
+Your perimeter firewall only protects your systems from external attacks or malicious activity.

-Internal firewalls offer a degree of protection against insider attacks and protect individual assets in the network.
+Internal firewalls offer a degree of protection against insider attacks and protect individual assets in the network if another asset is compromised.
 This makes it much harder for an attacker to move from one system to another and this gives you more time to respond to an attack.

 Keep on top